Bike type guide

 Top providers for Dual-sport motorcycle

 In the eyes of an insurer a street-legal dual-sport is simply a road motorcycle, which means it carries the same liability requirement as any registered bike.
-The complication is the half of the bike's job that happens off the pavement: damage picked up on a trail or private land can be challenged if the policy was written purely around on-road use.
+The complication is the half of the bike’s job that happens off the pavement: damage picked up on a trail or private land can be challenged if the policy was written purely around on-road use.
 A dual-sport rider should expect to pay between $380 and $960 a year, close to the all-bikes median, since moderate performance keeps claim severity reasonable.
 What an owner cannot skip is getting it in writing that collision and comprehensive both follow the bike off-road.
-Progressive writes the widest standalone coverage for that job.
+The widest standalone coverage for that job comes from insurers that fold off-road physical damage into the base policy rather than leaving it disputed.

-A rider who splits time between pavement and trail, and has hung skid plates and luggage on the bike to do it, is the one who benefits most from Progressive here.
-Its standalone policies fold custom-parts and equipment protection into the base coverage rather than charging for it as an add-on [Progressive Corporation, 2026], which is exactly what a kitted-out dual-sport needs.
-The Progressive review has the full detail.
+A rider who splits time between pavement and trail, and has hung skid plates and luggage on the bike to do it, benefits most from an insurer whose standalone policy folds custom-parts and equipment protection into the base coverage rather than charging for it as an add-on, which is exactly what a kitted-out dual-sport needs.

-A rider carrying an SR-22 or coming off a lapse will find Dairyland writes the dual-sport where standard carriers hesitate.
-See the Dairyland review.
-For a clean record, Geico usually quotes lowest on a stock bike; Allstate suits a rider who wants a local agent; and Markel is worth a look for an accessorized adventure build.
-Whichever carrier wins on price, confirm the policy covers physical damage off the pavement — a dual-sport that carries street coverage alone is half-insured.
+A rider carrying an SR-22 or coming off a lapse will find the high-risk specialists write the dual-sport where a standard insurer hesitates.
+For a clean record on a stock bike, the direct-model insurers usually quote lowest; an agent-network insurer suits a rider who wants the policy explained in person; and a powersports specialist is worth a look for an accessorized adventure build.
+Whichever quote wins on price, confirm the policy covers physical damage off the pavement, because a dual-sport that carries street coverage alone is half-insured.

 Why a dual-sport motorcycle has specific insurance considerations